What is a concrete graveliner?

 The NCBVA defines a concrete burial vault as a lined and sealed burial receptacle which performs all the functions of the concrete graveliner, and in addition is designed and constructed using one or more lining and sealing materials to increase the overall tensile strength of the finished unit and to reduce the risk of the intrusion of exterior elements.

-What is the concrete compressive strength requirement?
+What is the concrete compressive strength requirement for burial vaults?

 For the purposes of consistency and to avoid as many variables as possible, the NCBVA requires a compressive strength of a minimum of 5,000 psi at twenty-eight days of age.